HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/install/installDXConsoleMode.md

 Additional guidance is available here: [Locating and Downloading DX Products](../../tutorials/access-software/locating-downloads.md){target="_blank"}

 !!!note
-    There are several different Portal 9.5 offerings.
-Your license determines which offerings you will see listed as available to download.

-Example package names for the different Portal 9.5 offerings are:
+   There are several Portal 9.5 offerings.
+Your license determines which offerings appear as available to download.
+Example package names for the different Portal 9.5 offerings:

 - HCL® Portal Express v9.5 Multiplatform
 - HCL® Portal Server v9.5 Multiplatform